Peshal History, Family Crest & Coats of Arms

-England following the Norman Conquest in 1066 they brought their family name with them.
+When the ancestors of the Peshal family emigrated to England following the Norman Conquest in 1066 they brought their family name with them.
 They lived in Staffordshire, at Pearsall, from whence they took their name.
+"The family are of Norman origin, having been founded, at the place referred to, by Robert, a follower of Robert of Stafford, early in the reign of the Conqueror.
+He was son of Gilbert, son of Richard, Count of Corbeil in Normandy."

 Early Origins of the Peshal family